WDAqua/Qanary-Pipeline-Docker/README.md

 ```

 ***Step 4:*** Start the Docker container
 Now, the Docker container will be started.
-Inside of the container the Qanary framework repository is cloned automatically, followed by building all Qanary framework components via Maven (which requires downloading many packages).
+Inside the container the Qanary framework repository is cloned automatically, followed by building all Qanary framework components via Maven (which requires downloading many packages).
 Hence, the whole process might take a while.

 The Dockerfile already contains a predefined triplestore endpoint (Stardog) that can be used for test purposes (c.f., https://github.com/WDAqua/Qanary-Pipeline-Docker/blob/master/Dockerfile#L10).
 Change this line to connect to your own triplestore.